Expert: "The delivery of the Mace to the army is a hasty decision and will be dangerous for the fleet"

 21 February 2012 12: 08

-In "Bulava", unique scientific and design solutions are concentrated.
-In addition to money, there are other interests here ... of "probable friends."
-The creation of a unified land and sea carrier by one design bureau is not without a controversial decision.
-But the idea itself had already been embodied in the USSR.
-Residents of Yuzhmash and Makeyev, when creating their solid fuel carriers, have implemented significant unification both in engines and in control systems.
-That seems to be not the topic of infa, but in my opinion it is typical now for our defense industry.
-Yesterday, in a Karaulov broadcast on the St. Petersburg Channel 5, by chance (Karaulov is still that populizer), I came across a story about the Nizhny Novgorod Masshstroy Plant, which is part of Almaz-Antey.
-Former Grabinsky Artillery Plant # 92 ('New Sormovo').
-Manufacturing all "platforms" for the S-300, S-400.
-With a capacity of 150 sets per year.
-Reconstruction is underway there.
-Metallurgical production has been stopped for a long time, now it is the turn of forging and pressing.
-Everything that is included in the building spot is demolished without fear.
-Unique specialists are massively dismissed or they leave.
-Replenishment of personnel comes from Deribaska from "Volgovskiy" production facility.
-The director was a person who knows very well the production of armored personnel carriers from Arzamas.
-Plant on credit like a flea mongrel.
-Due to the constant sale of finished products to the general customer - "Almaz-Antey" below the cost price (!!!).
-This is the chorus.
-And at the exit, in the dry residue, the planned volume of production is reduced IN THREE!
-That is, after the successful development of finance for modernization, production costs are reduced on new equipment.
+The Bulava concentrates unique scientific and design solutions.
+In addition to money, there are other interests here... of "probable friends".
+The creation of a unified land and sea carrier by one design bureau is not without controversy.
+But the idea itself had already been implemented in the USSR.
+Yuzhmash and Makeyevka, when creating their solid fuel carriers, implemented significant unification of both engines and control systems.
+This information seems to be off topic, but in my opinion it is typical for our defense industry now.
+Yesterday, in Karaulov's program on St. Petersburg's "5" channel, honestly by chance (Karaulov is quite the popularizer), I came across a story about the Nizhny Novgorod Massstroy Plant, part of Almaz-Antey.
+Former Grabinsky Artillery Plant No. 92 ('New Sormovo').
+Producing all the "platforms" for the S-300, S-400.
+With a capacity of 150 sets per year for this position.
+Reconstruction is currently underway there.
+Metallurgical production has long been stopped, now it's the turn of the forging and pressing.
+Everything that is part of the construction site is fearlessly demolished.
+Unique specialists are being fired en masse or they themselves leave.
+The staff is being replenished from Deribaska from the Volgovsky production that has folded.
+The director is a person who knows the production of armored personnel carriers from Arzamas very well.
+The plant is in debt, like a flea-bitten mongrel.
+Due to the constant sale of finished products to the general customer - Almaz-Antey below cost price (!!!).
+This is the refrain.
+And at the exit, in the dry residue, the planned volume of production is reduced THREE TIMES!
+That is, after the successful development of funds for modernization, production costs are reduced on the new equipment.
 The owner's profit increases.
-And so that it does not fall as long as possible, and an increase is possible, the volume of production is reduced.
-“If it’s true, well, at least a third!
-There is only one thing left ... "who must die!
-The IDEA of ENRICHMENT, which is now carefully cultivated in society, must die by any means and in the shortest possible time!
-Drink with your mouth and ...!
-It should become like a joke:
+And so that it does not fall as long as possible, and the option of growth is possible, the volume of production is reduced.
+"If it is true, well, at least by a third!
+There is only one thing left ..." who must die!
+The IDEA of ENRICHMENT by any means and in the shortest possible time, which is now carefully cultivated in society, must die!
+Grab it with your mouth and ...!
+It must become like in the joke:

 Did you know Abram that you lived on against a city prison?